-We can use the same infrastructure described in tutorials 4 and 5 to synthesize and place+route the design.
+We can use the same infrastructure as in previous labs to synthesize and place+route the design.
 The following commands will run the appropriate tools.
 We can also just use the enc-par make target and the toplevel makefile will run the synthesis and floorplanning steps as necessary.